bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

 Also be careful to use only single quotes in the Python code because the whole thing will be wrapped by double quotes.

 Once you have TabPy working, using woothee is pretty simple.
-Installing TabPy will create an Anaconda environment called &#8220;Tableau-Python-Server.&#8221; Activate this environment, open a terminal session, and run:
+Installing TabPy will create an Anaconda environment called “Tableau-Python-Server.”
+Activate this environment, open a terminal session, and run:

 <pre class="brush: bash; title: ; notranslate" title="">pip install woothee
 </pre>

-Then in a Tableau calculated field, you can pass in your `[Http User Agent]` values and call woothee&#8217;s `parse` function.
+Then in a Tableau calculated field, you can pass in your `[Http User Agent]` values and call woothee’s `parse` function.
 I thought it would be as simple as the following, but soon encountered a few gotchas:

 <pre class="brush: plain; title: ; notranslate" title="">SCRIPT_STR("
 	import woothee as wt